 The two-day lecture portion of this meeting provides attendees with 17.5 CE hours; those who also participate in the wet labs receive 21.5 CE hours.
-Complete educational program and registration information is available below.
+Complete educational program and on-site registration information is available below.

 Whether you’re starting a new ambulatory practice or have worn out multiple sets of tires on your truck, the Field Skills for Road Warriors track of the AAEP’s Summer Focus Conference & Labs will impart experience-based strategies for managing a profitable mobile practice and efficiently treating the assortment of medical conditions encountered in the field.

 You’ll strengthen client relations with practical take-home knowledge in the areas of lameness, problem mares, neonatal foals, dermatology, ophthalmology, field endoscopy, preventative care and more.